Marie Huff, Dean

 - WELLNESS - Building and preserving a community culture of health

-- DIVERSITY - Appreciating differences and fostering inclusion
+- INCLUSION - Appreciating differences and fostering a supportive environment

 - EQUITY - Striving to eliminate health disparities and promote access to care